 Bob Chapman & Raj SisoDia

-Is it coincidence that Bob Chapman and Raj Sisodia co-authored "Everybody Matters, The Extraordinary Power Of Caring For Your People Like Family."
-In life you start to realize that is not really based on coincidences but more on the confluence of happenings, some within your control and some that are not.
+Is it coincidence that Bob Chapman and Raj Sisodia co-authored "Everybody Matters, The Extraordinary Power Of Caring For Your People Like Family?"
+This is the book we will be using for our book study.
+In life you start to realize that it is not really based on coincidences but more on the confluence of happenings, some within your control and some that are not.
 The confluence of people, ideas, concepts, experiences, motivations etc.. is what causes things to happen and is at the root of what inspires change.